jSethMano/tutorial-repo/README.md

 # Tutorial for Git and Github

-This is the repository of me while trying to practice Gut
+This is the repository of me while trying to practice Git!